-Freshly delivered, the 31.1 metre Andreika IV is the first Spritz 102 yacht model by Alpha Custom Yachts.
-Andreika IV arrived in South Florida in late October and the owner and brand representative in United States, Merle Wood & Associates, invited BOAT on board for a first look around this innovative and appealing yacht complete with a festive cocktail name.
+The 31.1 metre Andreika IV is the first Spritz 102 yacht model by Alpha Custom Yachts.
+Andreika IV arrived in South Florida in late October 2020 and the owner and brand representative in United States, Merle Wood & Associates, invited BOAT on board for a look around this innovative and appealing yacht complete with a festive cocktail name.
 Indeed, it’s easy to imagine having a Spritz while soaking in the plunge pool, a central feature in a tiered aft deck that goes from water level to a main deck high above the water.

 The yacht’s owners, brothers Jorge and Roberto Aboumrad, have extensive experience using, building and selling boats of all sizes.
 They are also are partners in the Venture Yachts shipyard that is building Alpha Custom Yachts in Turkey.